Top 99 Marriage Problems And Solutions

 What to do: If you or your spouse have an addiction, seek professional help.

 When couples can’t reach an agreement, in major decisions and little ones, problems may arise.

 What to do: If you have trouble reaching an agreement with your spouse all the time, check the following things; your methods of communication (perhaps you should listen and seek to understand or view things from the other person’s perspective), the consequences of all the options available and what will be best for your marriage.

 This can inadvertently lead to infidelity – one of the leading causes of divorce.

 What to do: Keep ex-lovers or past partners at arm’s length once you’re married.

 What to do: Better late than never!
-Get yourselves registered with a Godly marriage Counselor to help you.
-Don’t just listen to advice, act it out too.
+Get yourselves registered with a Godly marriage counsellor to help you.
+Don’t just listen to the pieces of advice, act them out too.

 58. Bad Influence